RextonRZ/malay-english-toxic-detector/README.md

 - Set the `EXPERIMENT` flag to `"fewshot"` or `"zeroshot"` to choose which configuration to train and evaluate.
 - Evaluation loads the fine-tuned weights from the Hugging Face Hub, so it can run without retraining.

-### 4. Launch the Gradio demo
+### 5. Run the demo locally (optional)

 ```bash
 python src/app.py
 ```

-This loads the few-shot model from the Hugging Face Hub and opens a web interface where you can input comments and receive toxic/non-toxic predictions with confidence scores and word-level attribution.
+This loads the few-shot model from the Hugging Face Hub and opens a local web interface with the same functionality as the hosted Space.

 ---